YaolinGe/Blazor/notes.md

 - `Multi-threaded rendering` needs to be checked closely.

 ## Data binding
 - `Blazor` provides a suitable way to bind data for binding the data values to the variable in the class.

+I will have to finish the blazor tutorial as soon as possible!